davidalayachew/WOT_PlayerComp_V1/README.md

 Expected completion date = August 27 2018

-A simple application that allows you to compare your stats to those of the username you enter.
+A simple application for the MMO World of Tanks that allows you to compare your stats to those of the username you enter.